Kristina Rimhute, June 2021

 Observing turtle behavior in the harbor was really interesting.
 Not only were you able to watch the turtles feed and interact, it gave you the opportunity to talk to tourists and locals about turtles.
 From little kids to adults, everyone was interested in what we were doing and genuinely wanted to help.
 We also conducted beach patrols to look for and identify nests.
 Sometimes the nests are dangerously close to the sea or were laid under sunbeds and have to be relocated.
 The likelihood of turtle eggs reaching maturity is very slim so being able to give them the best chance possible is something I will never forget.
 Overall, Wildlife Sense was a brilliant opportunity that has taught me so much.
 Everyone I know who has been there loved it and couldn't wait to go back.
 Thank you Nikos and Chanel for a brilliant time!

-Mila Garfalska, September 2013
+Mila Garfalska, University of East Anglia, Norwich, UK, September 2013

 Hello, my name is Mila and I am an Ecology graduate from the University of East Anglia.
 Last year I was searching for a meaningful summer volunteering opportunity when I found out about Wildlife Sense.
-Their cause became extremely interesting and important to me and as an addition to my volunteering work with them I decided to collect data for my dissertation project.
+Their cause became extremely interesting and important to me and as an addition to my volunteering work with them, I decided to collect data for my dissertation project.
 Its topic was "The effect of human-caused disturbance on the nest position, clutch size, emergence success and hatching success of Loggerhead sea turtle (Caretta caretta) on the island of Kefalonia, Greece."

-I spent one month during the summer of 2013 with Wildlife Sense and this turned to be the best summer in my life so far.
-I enjoyed every single shift as a volunteer, especially the early morning harbour shifts during which I experienced the best encounters with grown up sea turtles.
+I spent one month during the summer of 2013 with Wildlife Sense and this turned out to be the best summer in my life so far.
+I enjoyed every single shift as a volunteer, especially the early morning harbour shifts during which I experienced the best encounters with grown-up sea turtles.
 I also met amazing people who later became my friends.
-Additionally, for the first time in my life i slept on the beach, not one, but 4 or 5 night in a row, which was one of the peaks of my stay there.
-Our team leaders, teachers and friends Nikos and Chanel were always so cheerful, helpful, understanding and inspirational.
-They taught me so many things about the turtles, beaches, ways of conserving both nests and adults, and even how to educate and spread the concern for sea turtles around natives and tourists not only in Greece, but in UK as well.
+Additionally, for the first time in my life I slept on the beach, not one, but 4 or 5 nights in a row, which was one of the peaks of my stay there.
+Our team leaders, teachers and friends Nikos and Chanel were always so cheerful, helpful, understanding, and inspirational.
+They taught me so many things about the turtles, beaches, ways of conserving both nests and adults, and even how to educate and spread the concern for sea turtles around natives and tourists not only in Greece but in the UK as well.
 I am truly impressed by their work and so happy that I had the opportunity to be part of their team.
 I will remember this summer as the time when I did so many things for the first time, such as seeing alive adult sea turtle, hatchlings and sea turtle nests, talking to the coast guard about illegal fishing, sleeping on the beach while monitoring nest for any new hatchlings, being part of an excavation of a nest and holding multiple hatchlings and of course camping!

-Volunteering with Wildlife Sense gave me more than knowledge and amazing experience.
+Volunteering with Wildlife Sense gave me more than knowledge and an amazing experience.
 It gave me cause to believe in and fight for and an example that if you want something truly and deeply, you will succeed in it one day.
 Thank you Wildlife Sense!